 Prepare your agenda

 In order to make your agenda as effective as possible, send it to everyone that will be participating early enough that they have time to gather information or collect thoughts on the meeting points.
 There’s nothing more annoying than having to schedule another meeting because the answers or resolutions you seek require research or reports that the parties involved don’t have available.
-If there are particular assets that will be required then ensure to clearly label them on the agenda, as well as the person responsible for delivering them.
+If specific information is required to be shared by others on the call, make sure this is stated clearly on the agenda, together with who is responsible so they are prepared on the day.

-Avoid having very text-heavy slides as it will draw people’s attention away as they start to read the slide and drift from listening to what you’re saying.
+Avoid having very text-heavy slides as people on the call will start to read the slides and drift from listening to what you’re saying.
 Your slides should match your agenda and state short and sharp dot points that you can then expand upon when speaking.

 Learn the software

 Technology and software is getting easier and more intuitive everyday.
-If you plan to use a software or certain piece of technology during your teleconference, skype session, or webinar then be sure that you’ve practiced using it before the meeting is due to start.
-Technical difficulties are an exhausting waste of time and drains focus and attention like nothing else.
+However, if you’re going to be using an unfamiliar video/tele-conference platform (let’s face it, there are now so many different ones out there!) be sure that you’ve practiced using it before the presentation or meeting is due to start.
+Technical difficulties are an annoying waste of time and drains focus and attention like nothing else.

 Good quality audio

-If you plan to host many teleconferences, webinars, or other online meetings then you need to invest in a good quality microphone for your computer.
-If you’re using speakers as well, do not face the microphone towards them, or you’ll attract feedback (that high-pitched whining noise) which is guaranteed to make your audience hit the mute button.
+If you plan to host many video/tele-conferences, webinars, or other online meetings then you need to invest in a good quality microphone for your computer.
+If you’re using speakers as well, do not face the microphone towards them or you’ll attract feedback (that high-pitched whining noise) which is guaranteed to make your audience hit the mute button.

 If you’re using a conference speaker phone, then it’s important to have the microphone positioned correctly.
 Ensure that you have it close enough for proper speech intelligibility, but not so close that it picks up the noise of your clothes rustling (particularly important if you’re wearing a tie, scarf, or clothes with baggy sleeves).